slevithan/oniguruma-to-es/README.md

 Compared to running the actual [Oniguruma](https://github.com/kkos/oniguruma) C library in JavaScript via WASM bindings (e.g. via [vscode-oniguruma](https://github.com/microsoft/vscode-oniguruma)), this library is **much lighter weight** and its regexes **run much faster** since they run as native JavaScript.

 > [!WARNING]
-> This library is currently in alpha and has known bugs.
+> This library is currently in beta and has known bugs.

 ### [Try the demo REPL](https://slevithan.github.io/oniguruma-to-es/demo/)

 Oniguruma-To-ES deeply understands all of the hundreds of large and small differences in Oniguruma and JavaScript regex syntax and behavior across multiple JavaScript version targets.
 It's *obsessive* about precisely following Oniguruma syntax rules and ensuring that the emulated features it supports have **exactly the same behavior**, even in extreme edge cases.
-And it's battle-tested on thousands of real-world Oniguruma regexes used in TextMate grammars via the Shiki library.
+And it's battle-tested on thousands of real-world Oniguruma regexes used in TextMate grammars (via the Shiki library).
 A few uncommon features can't be perfectly emulated and allow rare differences, but if you don't want to allow this, you can disable the `allowBestEffort` option to throw for such patterns (see details below).

 ## 📜 Contents